lqc/lqc.github.com/pykonik/src/class_views.md

 ----

-# Why OOP is good for us ?

-* Inheritance is good for code reuse as it makes overriding and extending behaviour eaiser.

-* Multiply inheritance and _mixins_ let you reuse even more code.

-* **Rule #1:** every time you need to make a decisions &mdash; call a method on `self`.

-* But don't make too many one-line methods.
-Try to be flexible.

 ----

 # The `View` class aka `Bikeshed`

-* There are different ways to implement the base class.
+* There are many ways to implement the base class.
 See:
 `http://code.djangoproject.com/wiki/ClassBasedViews`

 * They all have pros and cons, but most differences are purely cosmetic.
-This made it the major topic for bikeshedding on django&ndash;developers (~200 posts).
+This made it the major topic for bikeshedding on django&ndash;developers (~200 posts last year).

 Finally, a concesus was reached: